 Maybe you were disgusted and shocked, but I don’t know this because none of you have let me know.
 None of you have checked in on me, or on my children.
 And my messages are left unanswered.
 If I ask something I only get an answer through someone else or I am cc’d in an email.
 Do I have to hear from third parties that you are mad at me?

 There will be no acceptable reason for me as to why you choose to ignore me.
 None.
 The least you could have done is sent me a text asking if we were ok.
 If your nephew was ok.
 I was not expecting people to choose sides, but I have had more support and help from friends and strangers than from my own (husbands) family.

 Just hoping that your children will never have to experience the pain that I have been through and be blamed for a crime that was done to them.

-And in case you are wondering, we are doing well despite of the situation and this only due to the grace of God.
+And in case you are wondering, we are doing well despite the situation and this only due to the grace of God.
 We are well surrounded by friends who now are the ones who now laugh and cry with us.
 Because believe me, even when you see me smile, I am just wanting to cry.

 I miss my nieces and nephew and love them very much.
 I still love my husband and have forgiven him but cannot be around him right now.
-I do not know what the future will bring, but I am trusting in the Lord to guide me and that all good things happens in God’s good timing.
+I do not know what the future will bring, but I am trusting in the Lord to guide me and that all good things happen in God’s good timing.

 I do want to thank you for never letting my children feel left out on birthdays and holidays even though they were not of your blood.
 Thank you for the good food and funny table talks and finally, thank you for helping my husband through this terrible season and I forgive you all for the pain you have caused me.

-I was very hurt and bitter by you shutting me out of your lives but when I finish this letter to you, I’m letting go of that pain, anger, bitterness and resentment.
+I was very hurt and bitter by you shutting me out of your lives but when I finish this letter to you, I’m letting go of that pain, anger, bitterness, and resentment.
 Because that is what this letter is all about.